magarena/magarena/release/README.txt

-  frank for extensive play testing and bug reporting PalladiaMors, PhazedOut, Aunukia, nado18, Erkcan Özcan, kdesmond, a. benedict balbuena, spartan vi, Braullynn, mecheng, pcastellazzi, rasdel, Tyrael, hong yie, ember hauler, Hector Marin, drooone, jericho.pumpkin, Mike, and Guest for implementing new cards ShawnieBoy for implementing new cards, the M logo, and general image enhancements PalladiaMors for the Portuguese UI translation kannikkiy for the Russian UI translation
+  frank for extensive play testing and bug reporting PalladiaMors, PhazedOut, Aunukia, nado18, Erkcan Özcan, kdesmond, a. benedict balbuena, spartan vi, Braullynn, mecheng, pcastellazzi, rasdel, Fulmene, Tyrael, hong yie, ember hauler, Hector Marin, drooone, jericho.pumpkin, Mike, and Guest for implementing new cards ShawnieBoy for implementing new cards, the M logo, and general image enhancements PalladiaMors for the Portuguese UI translation kannikkiy for the Russian UI translation